-Heating oil is exempt from the Clean Air Act and can contain more than 15ppm of sulfur.
+Heating oil is exempt from the Clean Air Act and can contain over 15 ppm of sulfur.
 Some home heating oil might contain high amounts of sulfur and could stink if used in an unvented kerosene heater!

 But most home heating oil is ULSD.
 That is because NY and many other states in the Northeast now have laws that home heating oil cannot have more than 15ppm sulfur.
 As a result, almost all diesel heating oil sold in the Northeast is ULSD and won’t stink in your kerosene heater.

 Yes, you can use biodiesel in your kerosene heater.
 If you buy biodiesel, it will be made of 5% organics and 95% diesel.
 It functions just as well in a kerosene heater as regular diesel.
 If you make your biodiesel, the burn quality will depend on the purity and viscosity of the final product.

 Potential Problems When Burning Diesel Fuel in a Kerosene Heater